cdapio/coopr/docs/docs/source/guide/admin/plugin-resources.rst

 Plugin resources can only be uploaded by a tenant administrator.
 It can be done through the UI, or through the REST API documented :doc:`here </rest/plugins>`.
 Each time a resource is uploaded, a new version of the resource is created.
 Subsequent interactions require the version of a resource as well as the name.
 Archive resources are assumed to be constructed such that the name of the resource is a top level folder in the expanded archive.
-A newly uploaded resource beings in the 'inactive' state.
+A newly uploaded resource begins in the 'inactive' state.
 An inactive resource is not visible to provisioners, meaning it cannot be used.
 It is also not scheduled to be used at any point in the future.

 Staging Resources